-- 1. Open the grey water overboard discharge seacock.
-The seacock is located in the starboard aft corner of the lazarette. - 2.
-Turn the accessory battery master disconnect switch to the "ON" position. - 3.
-On the DC Control Center, switch the DC Main circuit breaker "ON," then switch the Grey Water Pump circuit breaker "ON." - 4.
-Turn the grey water pump switch "ON."
-The switch is located near the overboard discharge seacock.
-This activates the grey water overboard discharge pump, which pumps the grey water overboard.
+- 1. Open the overboard discharge seacock.
+The seacock is located in the engine room near the grey water holding tank. - 2.
+Turn the Accessory Battery master disconnect switch to the ON position. - 3.
+On the Safety Breaker Panel, switch the Main One circuit breaker ON. - 4.
+On the DC Control Center, switch the System DC Main circuit breaker ON, then switch the Grey Water Pump circuit breaker ON. - 5.
+Turn the waste pump switch ON.
+The switch is located near overboard discharge seacock.
+This activates the waste pump, which pumps the grey water overboard.

-When the grey water tank is empty, turn the grey water pump switch "OFF."
-Operating the pump when the grey water tank is empty can damage the pump.
+When the grey water tank is empty, turn the waste pump OFF.
+Operating the waste pump when the grey water tank is empty can damage the pump.